-Florida-Bahamas Synod Bishop Suarez released the following statement Wednesday, Feb.
-14 after hearing about the tragic school shooting incident in Parkland, FL.
+Florida-Bahamas Synod Bishop Suarez released the following statement Monday, August 27 after hearing about the tragic shooting in Jacksonville, FL.

 I ask you to join me in prayer.

 O God, where hearts are fearful and constricted, grant courage and hope.
 Where anxiety is infectious and widening, grant peace and reassurance.
 Where impossibilities close every door and window, grant imagination and resistance.
 Where distrust twists our thinking, grant healing and illumination.
 Where spirits are daunted and weakened, grant soaring wings and strengthened dreams.
 All these things we ask in the name of Jesus Christ, our Savior and Lord.
 Amen.